 Sections Dashboard: An Overview to Stay Organized

-In the Sections dashboard, you can create and manage sections for specific topics and content within your site.
+In our Sections dashboard, you can create and manage sections for specific topics and content within your site.

-To access it, click Sections in the lefthand administration panel or type "YourDomain/core/r_dashboard/section" in the URL bar:
+To access it, click Sections in the left-hand administration panel or type "YourDomain/core/r_dashboard/section" in your browser's address bar:

 Once you open the Sections dashboard, you can: